Child Care Center and School Age Program Regulations for Licensure

 b.Within one (1) month before age-eligibility to be included in the next age group.

-a.For children transitioning to a new age group at any time other than the start or end of the school year;
+a.For children transitioning to a new age group/classroom at any time other than the start or end of the school year;

 b.By the Education Coordinator and/or Site Coordinator; and

-c.In partnership with classroom Teachers and the child’s parent/guardian.
+c.In partnership with the child’s current classroom Teachers, future classroom teacher and the child’s parent/guardian.

 1.Classroom staff provide sight and sound supervision during all aspects of the program, which include: